abw/badger-database-js/manual/tutorial.md

   }
 ]);
 ```

+** NOTE ** I'm going to change this so that you have to explicitly request a reload.

 After inserting a row the table `insert()` method will immediately reload it from the
 database.
 This ensures that the data returned includes all columns, including the id